NHSDigital/integration-adaptor-mhs/mhs/mhs-adaptor-dev-notes.md

 Any content POSTed to `/` on port 80 will result in the request configuration for the `Interaction-Id` header in `data/interactions.json` being loaded and the content sent as the body of the request to Spine.
 Adding entries to `interactions.json` will allow you to define new supported interactions.

+## Creating a release

+First identify which is the most recent commit within GitHub which contains only changes which are marked as Done within Jira.
+You can also review what commits have gone in by using the git log command or IDE.

+Make a note of the most recent Release within GitHub, and identify what the next version number to use will be.

+Create a new release within GitHub, specifying the tag as the version to use (e.g. 1.2.7), and the target being the commit you identified.
+Click on the "Generate release notes" button and this will list all the current changes from the recent commit.

+From the root of this repository, update the `/release.sh`, changing the `BUILD_TAG` value to match the release created above.
+Update the `CHANGELOG.md` file, copying the release information within the GitHub release.
+Raise a PR for your changes.

+Once your changes have been merged, log into DockerHub using the credentials stored within our AWS accounts Secrets Manager, secret name `nhsdev-dockerhub-credentials` in London region.
+Go to AWS Management Console > Service Manager then find the option 'retrieve keys'.

+Execute `./release.sh`.

+Log out of DockerHub.